Country of origin

 reduced to 5-6 km.
 The missile has a tandem High-Explosive Anti-Tank

 (HEAT) warhead, that can defeat Explosive Reactive Armor (ERA).
 It is claimed that the

-Vikhr penetrates up to 1 000 mm of armor behind ERA.
+Vikhr penetrates up to 1 000 mm of steel armor behind ERA.
 The missile

 detonates on contact, when launched against armored targets.
 It has

 also got a proximity fuse which gives area-effect.
 This feature

 allows to engage other non-armored targets, infantry and